Pleias/Pleias-Rag/README.md

 ## Generation Parameters

-When initializing the RagSystem, you can configure generation parameters:
+When initializing the RagSystem, you can configure generation parameters.
+It is reccomended to use the following parameters for Pleias models:

 ```python
 rag_system = RagSystem(